UNamurCSFaculty/B2Scala/README.md

 protocol, for which we manage to rediscover the man-in-the-middle attack first put in evidence by G. Lowe.

-More information on the B2Scala tool can be found in the companion paper [the_b2scala_tool.pdf](https://github.com/UNamurCSFaculty/B2Scala/blob/main/the_b2scala_tool.pdf).
+More information on the B2Scala tool can be found in the companion paper ``the_b2scala_tool.pdf``, available on this repository.

 A video explaining the use of the tool is available on YouTube at the following address: